swamy-m-s/swamy-m-s/README.md

 #### I am an Electronics and communication engineering student
 I am an engineering student.
 Currently studying in 3rd year ECE at The National Institute Of Engineering in Mysore.
 My fields of interests are like front end web development, ML, AI , Python

-Skills:  ML / JS / HTML / CSS/python
+Skills:  ML / JS / HTML / CSS/python / opencv /verilog

 - 🔭 I’m currently working on Machine Learning
 - 🌱 I’m currently learning Deep learning and Python